Informational Bulletin 00-9

 The purpose of this informational bulletin is to notify providers that information received from Electronic Regional Program Letter #2000-1, from Health Care Financing Administration (HCFA) regarding Utilization Review Condition of Participation for Hospitals is now available.

-The Electronic Regional Program Letter #2000-1 follows in it's entirety, or you may print it in PDF format.
+The Electronic Regional Program Letter #2000-1 follows in its entirety.

 If you have any questions regarding this bulletin, please contact in writing: